Saied74/stationmaster/README.md

 ### Database
 The database in MySQL is called stationmaster.
 It has four tables.
 They are stationlogs, qrztable, defaults, and stashtable.
 The scripts for building these tables are in the dbscripts directory.
-They are called makelogtable.txt, makeqrztable.txt, and makestashtable.txt.

 The details of the table structures and how to build them is at the end of this note.

-A few notes on the logger:
+### A few notes on the logger (and other screens):
 1. The callsign search window let's you search for the call sign prior to a QSO, get info about a contact, and find out if you have worked them before?
 2. The add button (next to the logger button) on the top ribbon is how you add